slape/ansiberry/README.md

     - [Etcher](https://www.balena.io/etcher/) is an easy to use tool for this.
 - Before ejecting the SD card, create a file named `ssh` on the `BOOT` partition.
     - This file only needs the name `ssh` and does not have any other requirements. (nothing inside the file and no permissions change).
+    - The `touch` command is an easy way to create it: `touch /path/to/boot/ssh`
 - Eject the SD card and insert it into the raspberry pi.
 - When the Pi boots up, Raspbian enables ssh and deletes this ssh file.